LeeLoew/LeelandRogers/CourseEvalsComplete.md

 ---
 layout: page
-title: Complete Course Evaluation Data
+title: Expanded Course Evaluation Data
-subtitle: Below are all of the data for my course evaluations in chronological order.
+subtitle: Below are data from my course evaluations in chronological order.
 ---

 Click to choose the course evaluation data you wish to expand.